Robert Benchley: Benchley on film and "How to Sleep"

 Benchley re-entered Hollywood at the height of the Great Depression and the large-scale introduction of the talkie movies he had begun working with years before.
 His arrival put him on the scene of a number of productions almost instantly.
-While Benchley was more interested in writing than acting, one of his more important roles as an actor was as a salesman in Rafter Romance, and his work attracted the interest of MGM.
+While Benchley was more interested in writing than acting, one of his more important roles as an actor was as a salesman in Rafter Romance, and his work attracted the interest of Metro-Goldwyn-Mayer (MGM).
 Benchley took a role in the feature movie Dancing Lady (1933), which also featured Joan Crawford, Clark Gable, Fred Astaire, Nelson Eddy, and the Three Stooges.
 That same year, Benchley appeared in the short movies Your Technocracy and Mine for Universal Pictures and How to Break 90 at Croquet for RKO.
-He continued to work in Hollywood a writer and performer, contributing dialogue for the Stuart Palmer mystery Murder on a Honeymoon (1935) and appearing in the lavish feature-length production China Seas for Metro-Goldwyn-Mayer, featuring Clark Gable, Jean Harlow, Wallace Beery, and Rosalind Russell; Benchley's character was a slurring drunk throughout the movie.
+He continued to work in Hollywood as a writer and performer, contributing dialogue for the Stuart Palmer mystery Murder on a Honeymoon (1935) and appearing in the lavish feature-length production China Seas for MGM, featuring Clark Gable, Jean Harlow, Wallace Beery, and Rosalind Russell; Benchley's character was a slurring drunk throughout the movie.

 Upon its completion, MGM invited Benchley to write and perform in a short production inspired by a Mellon Institute study on sleep commissioned by the Simmons Mattress Company.
 The resulting movie, How to Sleep, was filmed in two days, and it featured Benchley as both the narrator and sleeper—the latter a role Benchley claimed was "not much of a strain, as [he] was in bed most of the time."
 Benchley was in fact a last-minute participant.
 As his son Nathaniel Benchley recalled, "How to Sleep was supposed to be a Pete Smith short, but Pete Smith was sick.
 It was going to be a thing on Simmons mattresses; they had this film of quick shots showing how many positions you take during an evening's sleep.
 They tried to have somebody else do it, who couldn't make it, and they finally came to my father and asked if he would try to do it.
 That's what finally wound up being How to Sleep."
 The film was well received at previews and was promoted heavily, with a still from the film being used in Simmons advertisements.
 The only group not pleased was the Mellon Institute, which did not approve of the studio mocking their study.